 Designer Kukuh Zuttion of The Story Of began her creative career as a stylist working with internationally renowned brands, and on award winning movies including Eat, Pray, Love.
 Drawing inspiration from the diversely rich culture and heritage of Bali and the latest tropical trends, Kukuh breaks the mould when it comes to indie fashion.
 Take a detour from the usual suspect of outlets to shop at this quirky institution of hipster trends, playful shapes and edgy styling.

-Available at The Library Seminyak 37, and Zuttion Laksmana 49 Oberoi, Bali
+The Story Of Available at The Library Seminyak 37, and Zuttion Laksmana 49 Oberoi, Bali

 *Bonus Tip* Where to stay in Seminyak